sonatype-nexus-community/vscode-iq-plugin/README.md

 ## Features

-* Scan npm, Maven, RubyGems, Go or PyPi projects (Go is only supported on Linux or OS/X)
+* Scan npm, Maven, RubyGems, Go, R (see known quirks) or PyPi projects (Go is only supported on Linux or OS/X)
 * See all components with vulnerable components highlighted

 ### Sonatype Nexus IQ Scan